bgachara/bgachara.github.io/posts/rust_ref.md

 ## Rust Toolchain

-- A toolchain is a combination of a release channel and a host and optionally also has an assoiated archive date
+- A toolchain is a combination of a release channel and a host and optionally also has an associated archive date.

-- Rustc - is the rust compiler.
+- Rustc is the rust compiler.
 - Rustup
-  - manages rust version, installs compiler, cargo, std lib and other core tools.
+  - It manages rust version, installs compiler, cargo, std lib and other core tools.
-  - determines toolcahin depending on the host platform.
+  - It determines toolcahin depending on the host platform.
   - It is a tool multiplexer as it installs and manages toolchains.
-  - There are two ABIs in use in windows
+  - There are two ABIs in use in windows, controlled by `rustup set-default host xxx`, `rustup toolchain install stable-gnu`
     - Msvc abi by vs, provides best interop with other Windows s/w.
     - GNU ABI by GCC.
-    - controlled by `rustup set-default host xxxx`, `rustup toolchain install stable-gnu`

 - Cargo
-  - Official build and dependency management tool during development.
-  - i.e compiles code, download and compile dependent libraries, linking libraries and building development and release binaries.
+  - Official build and dependency management tool during development, i.e compiles code, download and compile dependent libraries, linking libraries and building development and release binaries.
-  - Also performs incremental builds of code to reduce compilation time as programs evolve.
-  - Also guides idiomatic project structure.
+  - It performs incremental builds of code to reduce compilation time as programs evolve while also guiding idiomatic project structure.
-  - Integrated toolchain for creating and building projects, manage external dependencies, Debugging, Testing, Generate documentation and release management.
+  - It is the integrated toolchain for creating and building projects, manage external dependencies, debugging, testing, generate documentation and release management.

 - Binary types: standalone executables, static libraries and dynamic libraries.
 - Release channels: nightly, beta and stable channel.
 - With Cargo, projects are called packages and can consist of one or more **crates**.

-- Two basic projects in Rust:
+### Basic projects in Rust:

 - Libraries(lib crate)
-    - This can either be static and dynamic.
-    - Self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
+  - This can either be static and dynamic, self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
-    - Can be published to a public package repository such as crates.io.
+  - It can be published to a public package repository such as crates.io.
-    - program execution begins in the src/lib.rs.
+  - Program execution begins in the src/lib.rs.

 - Binaries(bin crate)
   - Standalone executable that may download and link other libraries into a single binary.
-    - program execution starts in the main() function present in the src/main.rs file.
+  - Program execution starts in the main() function present in the src/main.rs file.

 - `cargo new project_name`

-- Cargo.toml
+### Cargo.toml

-  - serves as the config file for our crate.
-  - also called the manifest.
+- Serves as the config file for our crate and is also called the manifest.
 - At minimum have the main [package] section but can have subsections
   - specifying output targets for the package.
     - i.e [[bin]], [[lib]], [[example]], [[test]], [[bench]] - benchmark functions compiled into separate executables.
   - specifying the dependencies of the package.
     - i.e [dependencies], [dev-dependencies], [build-dependencies], [target] - cross-compilation targets.
   - specifying build profiles
     - [dev] - optimised for compile-time speed, [release], [test], [bench].
   - specifying the package as a workspace.
     - unit of organization around multiple packages where they are shared dependencies, useful for disk space and compilation time.
 - For each of the targets, configuration can be specified

 - `--lib` flag used when creating a library.